MrMiano-SecOps/yolo/README.md

 # Overview
 This project involved the deployment of a containerized e-commerce application into a Vagrant VM using Ansible.

+Here is a visual illustration of the set-up:

 ![Diagram](E_comm_Architecture_Vagrant.png)

 # Requirements